Looped Transformers for Length Generalization: Experiments

 \subsection{Length generalization results}

 We present the generalization performance on various reasoning tasks in Figure~\ref{fig:acc}.

 \paragraph{Looped Transformers help with length generalization.} Our looped training significantly improves the length generalization performance.
-For example, for Parity, it can generalize to more than 50 digits near perfectly\footnote{It still maintains accuracy higher than 0.95 when tested with 100 digits, which is not included in the graph.} when only trained with up to 20 digits.
-Moreover, for tasks like addition and copy, where the next token prediction failed when tested on maximum training length $+10$, our looped model can still perform nearly perfectly.
-All of the models are only trained with a relatively small number of lengths, and the looped model generalizes surprisingly well.
+For example, for Parity, it can generalize to more than 40 digits near perfectly when trained with up to 20 digits.
+Moreover, for tasks like addition and copy, where the next token prediction failed when tested on maximum training length $+10$, our looped model can still perform almost perfectly.

 \paragraph{Variants of NTP could improve generalization but not as effectively as our adaptive-depth model.} Compared with vanilla NTP, we observe that NTP-Loop could lead to improved generalization in tasks like Addition, Copy and Multiplication.
-Similarly, NTP-pause could introduce slight improvement in Parity and Unique Set.
+Similarly, NTP-pause could introduce slight improvement in Binary Sum and Unique Set.
 However, they all fall behind compared with our method.
-Besides, NTP-Loop suffers from lower in-distribution accuracy in Parity, possibly because using a fixed-depth model with weight-tied layers for NTP with all lengths might be too constrained for the task.